LibrariesHacked/library-carpentry/everyone-loves-maps/exercise-mapping-libraries.md

 - In the URL field enter: **https://github.com/LibrariesHacked/library-carpentry/raw/master/data/libraries.csv**
 - Click **'Submit'**
 - There are a number of options as to whether you want to Sync the data.
 These options are only available with a paid account.
 Leave the default of **'Never'** and select **'Connect Dataset'**.
 - The dataset will be displayed.
-You could choose then to create a map, but nothing would be displayed as there is no *geometry* data (no co-ordinates).
+We could choose to create a map, but nothing would be displayed as there is no *geometry* data (no co-ordinates).

-The following three steps will already have been completed by the instructor as they can take a little while (maybe 10 mins).
+The following three steps will already have been completed by the instructor, as they can take a little while (maybe 10 mins).

-- Return to the Data menu (the top left 'dot'), and select to add a new dataset.
+- Return to the Data menu (the top left 'dot'), and select to **'Add a new dataset'**.
 - This time use the URL: **https://github.com/LibrariesHacked/library-carpentry/raw/master/data/postcodes.csv**
 - Import the data as before.
-This may take some extra time as the postcode dataset is a lot bigger, over a million rows.
+This may take some extra time as the postcode dataset is a lot bigger - over a million rows.

 We now have two datasets loaded.
 One with all the libraries, including their postcodes.
 Another with all the postcodes in England, including their coordinates.
-We need to merge the postcode co-ordinates into the libraries dataset, so we have a dataset of libraries with co-ordinates.
+We need to merge postcode co-ordinates into the libraries dataset, so we have a dataset of libraries with co-ordinates.

 - Go into the **libraries** dataset.
 Select at the bottom the option to show **SQL**.
 This will show: